alexahn/mermin/README.md

 ## Basic usage

 Mermin is simple to use.
-Instantiate mermin, extend, initialize, merge, and add the template helper to connect/express.
+Load mermin, extend, instantiate, and add the middleware to connect/express.

-### Instantiate
+### Load
 ```javascript
 var mermin = require('mermin');
 ```